ronaldoussoren/modulegraph/doc/modulegraph.rst

    Replace the filenames in code object *co* using the *replace_paths* value that was passed to the contructor.
 Returns the rewritten code object.

+.. method:: calc_setuptools_nspackages()

+   Returns a mapping from package name to a list of paths where that package can be found in ``--single-version-externally-managed`` form.

+   This method is used to be able to find those packages: these use a magic ``.pth`` file to ensure that the package is added to :data:`sys.path`, as they do not contain an ``___init__.py`` file.

+   Packages in this form are used by system packages and the "pip" installer.

 Graph nodes
 -----------